Up to 17 American missionaries kidnapped in Haiti, officials say

-As many as 17 Christian missionaries from the United States and their family members, including women and children, were kidnapped Saturday by a gang in Port-au-Prince as they were leaving an orphanage, according to Haitian security officials.
+As many as 17 Christian missionaries from the United States and their family members, including children, were kidnapped Saturday by a gang in Port-au-Prince as they were leaving an orphanage, according to Haitian security officials.

 Details of the kidnapping remained unclear, but local officials said the missionaries were abducted from a bus headed to the airport to drop off some members of the group before continuing to another destination in Haiti.